Morozzzko/Morozzzko.github.io/_drafts/2019-05-06-upgrading-dry-gems.md

 **Note**.
 I use macOS with GNU sed (`gsed`) instead of built-in `sed` command.
 So if you want to follow my instructions, install it via `brew install gnu-sed`.
 Since I'm using [fish](https://fishshell.com/) instead of `bash` / `zsh`, some commands might need slight modifications to work.

+**Note**.
+I wrote this article while upgrading the dry-rb gems on my project.
+I decided to do it gradually — so you might encounter some redundant steps.
+If you do, please contact me via email and I'll upgrade it.

 ## dry-validation to dry-schema

 The gem we knew as `dry-validation` has evolved from a complex schema validation & coercion into a high-level contract DSL with domain logic.